by Albert Kaplan

 Thomas and his son, Abraham Lincoln, were likely, I do believe, the strongest men on this planet.

 I think of him as a child of destiny.
-Had his Mother been a Queen, his nursery might have been highly decorated rooms set aside in a great palace.
+Imagine for a moment the nursery of a European prince born into a ruling family: splendidly arranged rooms of a great palace.
 Lincoln's nursery was the North American forest primeval, a setting of such splendor all the palaces of the world combined would, by comparison, pale and fade away.

 I will now close this review by briefly mentioning the daguerreotype